 And even this micro-managing has its limits.
 “We’re going to have to use genetic manipulation to save the kakapo,” said New Zealand’s then-Conservation Minister Maggie Barry in July.
 “There’s no way we can save them [without it] when there are so few.”
 At present, researchers are managing the small population’s genetic pool via artificial insemination and gene transfers.
 But Digby says fighting future diseases may eventually require gene editing to reintroduce certain gene variants that have been lost from the population.

 To achieve full recovery, though, the birds will require more territory.
-The team shepherding this effort—including a handful of Department of Conservation Kakapo Recovery Group members, independent scientists, and a member of the Ngai Tahu, the program's main indigenous partner—is now scouting new sites that might be suitable for reintroduction.
-"The aim is to have them back in a natural situation and restore the mauri, or life force,” Clout says, using a Maori term.
+The team shepherding this effort—including a handful of Department of Conservation Kakapo Recovery Group members, independent scientists, and a member of the Ngai Tahu, the program’s main indigenous partner—are now scouting new sites that might be suitable for reintroduction.
+“The aim is to have them back in a natural situation and restore the mauri, or life force,” Clout says, using a Maori term.